Hard Money 101: Everything You Need to Know About a Hard Money Loan

 While a conventional lender places more emphasis on a borrower’s financial history, a hard money lender places more weight on the actual property value and the cash reserves of the individual taking out the loan.

-Because a hard money loan is a short-term loan, it’s generally used to raise money for a project quickly.
+Because these are short-term loans, it’s generally used to raise finance for a project quickly.

 Terms from the lender are determined on a case-by-case basis as project length can be anywhere between 6-24 months.
-Interest rates are known to be higher with Hard Money because of how short the lending term is.
+Interest rates are known to be higher with these loans because of how short the lending term is.

 Lenders have the ability to wave down payment requirements if the loan is below the max loan to value (LTV) ratio.
 This LTV can vary depending on the lender and can be up to 75% of ARV or higher.